chrstophr/Lux-BootCamp-Python-Project/README.md

-# Lux BootCamp Python Project
+# Fun Functions Python Project
  ## Week 1 Project
  This repo contains code for the Week 1 project at the Lux Python BootCamp